No sacred masterpieces

 I sat in the black mirrored wall “spaceship hallway” of 1455’s fifth floor with my headphones playing the same handful of songs on repeat.
 I spent the early days fixing crashes and debugging errant

 NaNs.
-Then I dug into big performance issues
+Then I dug into big performance issues7.
+And finally, I spent time polishing the UI.

 When everything was working, I started checking my work.
 I entered some values into the Excel version and my version, and compared the numbers.